 All you need to do is to be persistent.
 The more you learn and read about the topic – the better, and perhaps faster the results will be.

-Check out our favorite books about Lucid dreaming, supplements that can speed up the process of reaching lucidity, or check out (if you don’t know) what binaural beats are and how you can benefit out of them.
+Check out some of the best lucid dreaming techniques, and lucid dreaming books, supplements that can speed up the process of reaching lucidity, or if you don’t know – check what binaural beats are and how you can benefit out of them.